-I went to my father, who lives in France and asked him to play with me the theater play of Marcel Pagnol called Marius.
+I asked my father to re-enact with me the theatre play of Marcel Pagnol called Marius.
 In the story of Pagnol, Marius is the son of Cesar, I play Marius, and my father plays Cesar.
-While I am narrating the story of the book with a voice-over, we can see my father and me trying to embody these characters.
-This creates parallels between the fictional story and the one we really have.
+By trying to embody these fictional characters, the enactment insinuates parallels between the fictional story and the relation I have with my father.

 Psyche and Cupid

 HD video, 5’15”

 These two hands are from Cupid and Psyche, detail of a marble sculpture from Antonio Canova I saw for the first time in the Hermitage museum.
 My father and his girlfriend seemed the perfect couple to re-enact the image of Psyche offering her soul to love.
 The aim of the artist, the understanding of its model and the final result of the work never succeeded to join into a satisfying outcome.
 In this video, I wanted to show the constant frustration in the attempt of representation.